This easy chocolate Heath bar trifle recipe is perfect for those times when you want a delicious dessert fast.

-This layered dessert is made with a boxed cake mix, instant chocolate pudding, whipped cream, and toffee bits, and only looks like you spent hours creating an amazing dessert.
+This no-cook layered dessert is made with a boxed cake mix, instant chocolate pudding, whipped cream, and toffee bits, and only looks like you spent hours creating an amazing dessert.

 Jump to: